junior-devleague/unity-VR-space-adventure/Day2/Lesson2.md

     - With Asteroid selected, click **Add Component** and search for **BoxCollider**, click to add to Asteroid.
 Under **BoxCollider** component, select **isTrigger** and give size of 4, 4, 4 respectivly.
 This will allow the Bullets to interact with the Asteroid.
     - With Asteroid selected, search for **RigidBody** and add to Asteroid.
 Deselect **use gravity**.
 This will allow the Asteroid to rotate with physics and float in the game world.
     - Save and run the game.
 Asteroid should now rotate and destroyed after being hit 3 times by Bullet.
     - Click and drag Asteroid object into **Game Prefab** folder.
+Delete Asteroid object from Hierarchy window.
 Now the Asteroid is a prefab.